natelalor/GardenAssistant/README.md

 This is a project I embarked on for a few specific reasons.
 First, I wanted to get more familiarity with the React framework, as well as javascript syntax.
 Further, I wanted to brush up on my Flask and SQL backend knowledge, specifically efficient and effective integration.
 Lastly, who doesn't love to implement Python APIs!

+---
+Come on over and start your garden layout today: [www.google.com](https://www.google.com) (no hostname yet)
+---
 _Project Timeline: March 2024 - Current_